In effect there were three sets of decanter labels, which we can call “The Shippers”, “The Blanks”, and “The Greeks”.

 Shipper decanter labels were prepared.
 In advance these were printed, Pritt-sticked to the back of old business cards, and holes punched.
 Then strings were cut, all to the same length, and the cards threaded and identically knotted.
 On the day they were identically hung around eight identical ‘decanters’ — in this case, Pellegrino bottles, but any identical containers would do.
 The matching juice was decanted into each, without secrecy.

 The same person (for the ’58 event, JDAW) then over-stapled the ‘Shipper’ labels with blank cards.
 Again, things matched, with staples aligned vertically, and diagonally opposite (shown grey in following diagram).

 Next, out of the sight of the person who over-stapled the blanks, the bottles were shuffled.
 This could have been done by an inattentive non-expert member of the bar staff, though for the ’58 event wasn’t.
-That done, the ‘same person’ then over-staples with the Greek decanter labels.
-As there is no need to hide the blank underneath, one staple suffices, and more would be inconvenient.
+That done, the same person then over-stapled with the Greek decanter labels.
+As there is no need to hide the blank underneath, one staple sufficed, and more would have been inconvenient.

-Example ‘Greek’ decanter label showing location of staple
+Example ‘Greek’ decanter label showing location of the one staple

 This resulted in